 Action Theory - Virtue ethics – Human Flourishing – Critical Theory – Critical Realism

-Wouldn’t it be nice if, like a summer , we could all be fully flourishing?
+Wouldn’t it be nice if, like a summer blossom, we could all be fully flourishing?
 That would be nice indeed.
 The question I want to raise in this article is, however, a slightly different one.
-I want to inquire what remains of virtue ethics in modern times and ponder if the perspective of the good life can be imposed on everybody almost like a moral imperative.
+I want to inquire what remains of virtue ethics in modern times and ponder if the perspective of the good life can be imposed on everybody, almost like a moral imperative.
 My answer will be a negative one.
-I will argue that everybody should indeed try to lead a virtuous life and aspire to excellence, but that one can no longer assume that one’s version of the good life is the right one.
+I will argue that everybody should indeed try to lead a virtuous life and aspire to excellence, but that one can no longer assume that one’s own version of the good life is the right one.
 It may be valid for me and for those who share my vision of life, inside or outside my community, but not for everybody.
 While the self-realization of each is commendable, in contemporary plural and polarized societies no particular version of authenticity can aspire to universality.
-The attempt to impose one’s vision of the good life all leads, in good times, to benevolent paternalism or, in bad times, to authoritarian populism (tyranny of the majority).
+The attempt to impose one’s own vision of the good life onto all leads, in good times, to benevolent paternalism or, in bad times, to authoritarian populism (tyranny of the majority).

 Working at the intersection of moral sociology, moral anthropology and moral philosophy, I want to bypass the debate in political philosophy that once opposed communitarians and liberals (Forst, 1993).
-While I would agree with liberals (like Habermas) and socialists (like Bhaskar) that the just has priority over the good, I do not want to give up the quest for eudemonia altogether.
+While I would agree with liberals (like Habermas) and socialists (like Bhaskar) that the just has priority over the good, I do not want to give up the quest for eudemonia (human flourishing) altogether.
 If I ask the question “What’s so good about the good life?” it is because I want to limit its scope and restrict it to personal life.
 Taking my cues from Jürgen Habermas’ critical theory and Roy Bhaskar’s critical realism, I don’t want to oppose the just to the good, but to explore how the “self-realization of each” can be combined with the “self-determination of all”.
 From this social perspective on normative perfectionism, the free and full development of the human potential of each presupposes a just social order – a “basic structure of society” (Rawls) - that gives access to all to the material preconditions of human development that allow everyone to develop and exercise their human capabilities (Ferdman, 2019).

 The article is divided in two parts.
-In the first part, I will adopt an action-theoretical standpoint and investigate the properties of the ethical stance.
+In the first part, I will adopt an action-theoretical standpoint and investigate the properties of the ‘ethical stance’.
 I will spell out some basic characteristics of the ethical point of view (freedom, reflexivity, disinterestedness and alterity) and present the dialectics of the stances as an ascent from the self via the other(s) to an unlimited community of communication that coincides with a self-conscious humanity.
 In the second part, I will look at Aristotle’s virtue ethics, which I read as a theory of action, and defend the priority of self-determination (autonomy) over self-realization (authenticity).
 I will suggest that, due to lack of a consensus on values in pluralist societies, the project of self-realization has henceforth to be a personal one.
-Politically, however, we have to be wary of populist forces that want to impose their vision of the good life for some all.
+Politically, however, we have to be wary of populist forces that want to impose their vision of the good life for some onto all.

 I. The Ethical Stance